MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/setup-overview-for-enterprises.md

 Are you ready to deploy Office 365 Enterprise, integrate it with your on-premises infrastructure, and enable your employees to take advantage of cloud-based productivity and collaboration?

-This article provides two deployment options, whether you want help or are doing it on your own.
+This article describes two deployment options, whether you want help or are doing it on your own.
 In each case, Microsoft provides a guided path for you to follow for deployment success.

 ## Guided enterprise Office 365 setup process with FastTrack